carlobonamico/clean-code-design-principles-in-action/kata/clean-code-design-principles-kata.md

-# LAB
-* what is the "Minimum Viable Implementation"?
+# LAB 3 - find the "Minimum Viable Implementation"

 * choose a single case to process, from end to the end
   * End-to-end means Request loading to Report output